8.1 4 Join A Workstation To A Domain

 • Select Internet Protocol Version 4 (TCP/IPv4) and click Properties.

-• Ensure that "Obtain an IP address automatically" is selected or that a static IP address is configured with the domain controller as the preferred DNS server.
+• check that "Obtain an IP address automatically" is selected or that a static IP address is configured with the domain controller as the preferred DNS server.
 If using IPv6, check the IPv6 settings as well.

 2. Access System Properties: